davidbartonau/zbackup-tar/README.md

 zbackup-tar restore --backup /var/backups/zbackup/backups/bigfiles4.tar folder1/
 ````

+## zbackup-tar Parameters
+zbackup-tar supports additional parameters as listed below:
+- --exclude  Backing up only.
+Pass in a list of glob patterns of files to exclude from the backup.
+- --refreshCycles Backing up only.
+A number used to ensure files are refreshed in the tar file at least ever N backup cycles.
+See Advanced considerations
+- --verbosity Backing up & restoring.
+A number like 1 or 2 used to make zbackup-tar log more information
+- --zbackupArgs Backing up & restoring.
+Used to pass additional parameters to zbackup, see Encryption and additional zbackup parameters

 ## Encryption and additional zbackup parameters
 Encrypted zbackup stores are specified using --password-file
 ````